VaryaAba/coursework_y4/README.md

 - zonal_stata.ipynb - code for filtering the source data and plotting the dynamics of average values by ecoregions
 - trends_stata.ipynb - code for calculating the statistical significance of linear trends, obtained earlier in GIS, by R2
 -

+!
+There are no data files in this repository